bsdpot/pot-book/docs/Network.md

 # pot create -p casserole -t single -b 11.3 -N alias -i "em0|2a00:1234:1234:1234::443" -i "em0|192.168.178.200" -i "2a00:1234:1234:1234::80" -S ipv4
 ```

-The IPv6 addresses will be just ignored and during `pot start`.
+The IPv6 addresses will be just ignored during `pot start`.

 The command `pot stop` takes care to automatically remove the alias IP from the interface.

-## Network configuration: public virtual network bridge
+## Network configuration: public bridge virtual network
+Thanks to `VNET(9)`, `pot` supports an internal virtual network.
+Let's start explaining few things:

+* bridge  : it's based on the pseudo network bridge device ([man page](https://www.freebsd.org/cgi/man.cgi?query=bridge&manpath=FreeBSD+12.1-RELEASE+and+Ports))
+* public  : there is one bridge for IPv4 and one for IPv6.
+All `pot`s using this network type are connected to the same bridge
+* virtual : well, it's not a virtual network, even if a physical network card is needed for external access

+### public bridge on IPv4

+The IPv4 public bridge is a network that lives only on the host system.
+This network is directly connected to the host network, but it masked via NAT.

-Thanks to `VNET(9)`, `pot` supports an IPv4 virtual network.
-This network is configured in the configuration file (`/usr/local/etc/pot/pot.conf`), so be sure you have it properly configured (a full explanation is available [here](Installation.md#network-parameters)).
+The network setup is stored in the configuration file (`/usr/local/etc/pot/pot.conf`), so be sure to have it properly configured (a full explanation is available [here](Installation.md#network-parameters)).

-This network type refers to a shared bridge where the public virtual network lives.
-All `pot`s with this network type will share it.
-The virtual internal network is connected with the outside via NAT.

-!!! note
+??? note
     To help the `pot` framework and all users to manage the public virtual network, an additional package is required, normally automatically installed as dependency of the package `pot`.
 It's also manually installable via:
     ```console
     # pkg install potnet